NhatTanVu/AI-ML/README.md

 # AI-ML
-My Machine learning Jupiter notebooks for University of Texas at Austin PGP-AIML program
+Machine learning Jupiter notebooks for University of Texas at Austin PGP-AIML program